maggy1209/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 6. `Task 5 :` - function that prints 10 times the numbers, from `0` to `14`, followed by a new line.
 7. `Task 6 :` - function that draws a straight line in the terminal.
 8. `Task 7 :` - function that draws a diagonal line on the terminal.
+9. `Task 8 :` - function that prints a square, followed by a new line.